Greg X. Volz: Biography

 His first full-time album with the band, Washes Whiter Than, came in 1979.
 Never Say Die (1981), More Power to Ya (1982), and Not of this World (1983) followed.
 Petra then changed sound slightly with new keyboard player John Lawry on 1984's Beat the System and reached the pinnacle of the Volz era.
 They played 285 dates to 500,000 people overall on the subsequent tour and resulted in a live album, Captured in Time and Space.
 At the beginning of 1985 Volz was beginning to feel the strain of the heavy performing schedule over the previous four years and his family life was suffering.
 Volz gave nine-months notice to his band mates that he would be leaving the band at the conclusion of the tour.

 Volz took a year off to regroup, spend time with his family and write the material that would surface on his first solo album, The River is Rising, released in 1986 on Myrrh Records.
 He followed it with three other moderately successful albums.
 During this time, he toured with Joe English in a band called Pieces of Eight.

 Volz retired for some time in the mid-'90s.
 During this time he dealt with the divorce from his long-time wife, Becky.
 He resurfaced in 1998 with a string of new albums released from that year on.
 On October 4, 2005, he re-joined Petra for the live recording of their last project, Petra Farewell.
 He joined the stage with current singer, John Schlitt, for a medley of ballads, and he followed it with a solo rendition of "Grave Robber", which was one of his hits with the band.
-During his career, Volz lent his voice to projects by many other artists.

 In May 2010, a reunited version of Petra was formed with its 1984-85 lineup, under the name of Classic Petra.
 They released an album called Back to the Rock featuring new material and re-recordings of hits from that era.

 Volz, along with veteran Petra members, Louie Weaver (drums) and John Lawry (keyboards) formed Classic Petra Resurrection (CPR) in 2016 with former Petra bass player Ronny Cates and former Pieces of Eight guitarist, Kirk Henderson.
 Back to the Rock II was released in 2017 and similar to its predecessor, features nine re-recorded Petra classics (plus a cover of Aerosmith's "Dream On").
 Former Petra bass player Greg Bailey replaced Cates for the live concerts.